 - Check the graph to see if you’re on track to reaching your goal

 - Check the leader board to see how you compare to others

 - Share progress, tips and resources with fellow students

-Please note: The challenge starts on February 15th, so if you join before then, you won’t be able to report progress the challenge starts.
+Please note: The challenge starts on February 1st, so if you join before then, you won’t be able to report progress until the challenge starts.